-How to Prepare Before a Hot Yoga Class
+How to Prepare For a Hot Yoga Class

 Come to class free of odors or other scents, including perfume and essential oils, as many people have allergies to these.

-Avoid eating anything 2-3 hours before class, when possible.
-If you do need to eat before class, you’d feel best in class if you keep it light.
+Avoid eating heavy foods before class, if you do need to eat before class, you’d feel best in class if you keep it light.